SubhadityaMukherjee/AI-knowledge-base/docs/Greedy Policy.md

 ---

 # Greedy Policy
-- In [[Reinforcement Learning|reinforcement learning]], a policy that always chooses the action with the highest expected return.
+- In [reinforcement learning](Reinforcement%20Learning.md), a policy that always chooses the action with the highest expected return.